Wonder Wheel-2017

 Grade: A-

-The film is quite joyful and light with many cheery musical numbers sure to leave audience members humming along for hours after the conclusion of the film.
-The Greatest Showman is a rag to riches story and a thoroughly enjoyable film.
+The film is quite joyful and light, with many cheery musical numbers sure to leave audience members humming along for hours after the conclusion.

 The film chronicles Barnum’s rise to fame and the trials and tribulations (romantic, business) for several years, mainly through musical numbers.
-Zac Efron is wonderful as Barnum’s eventual business partner, Phillip Carlyle.

 The message throughout The Greatest Showman is quite good.

-His values and earnestness make the character very appealing as he is torn between riches and standing on principle.
+His values and earnestness make the character appealing as he is torn between riches and standing on principle.

 Oscar Nominations: Best Original Song-“This Is Me”